Krumelur/WordPuzzleSolver/content/SendImageToCustomVisionAI.md

 > **Note:** don't forget to add the `Microsoft.Azure.CognitiveServices.Vision.CustomVision.Prediction` Nuget package.
 At the time of this writing, this package is only available as a preview version, so make sure to "Include prerelease" packages.

+You can find the completed version of this method in the repo.